-- That a further report updating the Financial Strategy and Medium Term Financial Plan for 2020/21 to 2022/23 be submitted to a future meeting of this Committee. - 94.
-Each Group has the opportunity to present alternative budget proposals for consideration by Council.
-It should be noted that the Chief Financial Officer has a statutory obligation to make a statement on the robustness of the Council's budget calculations and in view of this, Groups have been invited to discuss, in confidence, their budget proposals with the Chief Financial Officer prior to this meeting of Council.
+- 93. At this meeting, the Policy and Resources Committee is requested to make recommendations to the Council on the Council Tax to be levied, the General Fund Revenue Budget Requirement and the Capital Programme. - 94.
+Each Group also has the opportunity to present alternative budget proposals for consideration by Council. - 95.
+Groups are requested, however, to note the statutory obligation of the Chief Financial Officer to make a statement on the robustness of the Council's budget calculations in support of the proposed budget.
+In view of this, Groups have been encouraged to discuss, in confidence, their budget proposals with the report author prior to the meeting of Council on 26th February 2019.